kengibson1111/tour-of-go/README.md

 * functions (named) - return values can be named in the function declaration.
 Then the return values can be referenced and assigned in the function.
 Pretty cool.

+* variables - this shows variable declarations at a package and function scope.